FederatedAI/FATE/doc/dsl_conf_v2_setting_guide.rst

      - positive int
      - time elapse (in second) for a job to timeout

-   * - eggroll_run
+   * - task_cores
      -
-     - most commonly used is "eggroll.session.processors.per.node", details can be found in `EggRoll configuration  <https://github.com/WeBankFinTech/eggroll/wiki/eggroll.properties:-Eggroll's-Main-Configuration-File>`_.
+     - details can be found in `EggRoll configuration  <https://github.com/WeBankFinTech/eggroll/wiki/eggroll.properties:-Eggroll's-Main-Configuration-File>`_.
      - parameter for EGGROLL computing engine

    * - spark_run